solo-io/gloo/docs/content/guides/security/opa/_index.md

 ## Next Steps

-Now that you've see how to configure a basic policy with OPA, you can go further down the rabbit hole of policies, or check out some of the other security features in Gloo.
+Now that you've see how to configure a basic policy with OPA, you can go further down the rabbit hole of policies, or check out some of the other security features in Gloo Edge.

 * [**Web Application Firewall**]({{% versioned_link_path fromRoot="/guides/security/waf/" %}})
 * [**Data Loss Prevention**]({{% versioned_link_path fromRoot="/guides/security/data_loss_prevention/" %}})